 Read more about fee schedules, becoming a DVA service provider and RCTI agreements on the DVA website.

 The Coordinated Veterans' Care (CVC) program aims improve the wellbeing and quality of care for chronically ill DVA Gold Card holders.
 Read more about the CVC on the DVA website.

 At Ease program

-The At Ease program provides a wide range of mental health resources, information and assistance for health providers who may be treating members of the veteran and defence communities.
-Information for health providers can be found on the DVA At Ease website.
+The At Ease program gives you mental health information if you treat members of the veteran and defence communities.
+Read about the program on the DVA website.

-- those practising in rural and regional areas
+- GPs practising in rural and regional areas

-The DVA information for doctors is available on the Department of Veterans' Affairs website.
+You can read information for doctors on the DVA website.